ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 Providing your 360Giving data under an open license is a straightforward way to let users know that they have permission to use the data, as well as any conditions of use.

 - The licenses are free to use so there is no charge associated with openly licensing your 360Giving data.
-- To use an open license you simply include the details of the license you are using alongside the link to your 360Giving data file.
+- To use an open license you include the details of the license you are using alongside the link to your 360Giving data file, as shown in the example open license statement.

 #### Example open license statement
 Here’s an example of a license statement based on our recommended CC BY 4.0 license.
 Simply replace the words in square brackets with information about your organisation and grants.